zmknox/zmknox.github.io/_posts/2024-02-18-vision-accessibility-on apple-vision-pro.md

 Eye tracking is good and all[^3], but you generally only use your eyes as a pointer, with your hands acting as the “mouse button”.
 And I’m glad to say I’ve had effectively no issues there, save for having to remember not to accidentally have my finger and thumb touching and to have my hands in view of the cameras.

 It’s also worth noting that, for almost all visionOS UI, you can also directly touch any UI element if it’s close enough to you.
-This often isn’t practical, as most windows will be further from arm’s reach away, but it can be handy for a webpage or iPad app with odd tap targets.
+This often isn’t practical, as most windows will be further than arm’s reach away, but it can be handy for a webpage or iPad app with odd tap targets.
 Most users will probably use this most often with the virtual keyboard, but it’s always worth keeping in back of mind in case something can’t be reached with the typical look-and-tap approach.

 ### Siri and Dictation